 This history is part – but definitely not the only highly interesting aspect – of the watch’s allure, and that’s before taking into account the 6105’s technical specs.

-This 6105 comes with its original rubber strap, NATO strap, Pelican travel case, and springbar tool.
+This 6105 comes with a faithful redention of the original rubber strap by Uncle Seiko, separate NATO strap, Pelican travel case, and springbar tool.

-BAND: This Seiko comes with its original rubber “tire tread” strap, a quite rare find!
-This 6105 also comes with a premium “seatbelt” NATO strap.
+BAND: This Seiko comes with an Uncle Seiko "chocolate bar" rubber strap!
+This 6105 also comes with a nylon NATO strap.